Go Fuck Your Jewish God is the first demo from Watain,

 to make Transilvanian Hunger sound over-produced.
 With this E.P., released in 1999,

-the band made the first step toward creating a legacy of their own.
+the band made the first step toward developing their own identity.

-thing that one might notice is that the opening tremolo riff is more easily heard than on the L.P. version.
-The vocals are
+first thing that one might notice is that the opening tremolo riff is more easily heard than on the L.P. version.
+The vocals

-also different, being deeper and more gurgled than screamed.
-The overall production is a little more suitable than what they
+are also different, being deeper and more gurgled than screamed.
+The overall production is a little more suitable than what

-would achieve on Rabid Death's Curse, as far as allowing the riffs to breathe a little
+they would achieve on Rabid Death's Curse, as far as allowing the riffs to breathe

-more, but the vocals detract from the atmosphere a bit.
-Aside from these differences, it's quite similar to the version that
+a little more, but the vocals detract from the atmosphere a bit.
+Aside from these differences, it's quite similar to the version

-a darker feeling, at least in the early moments.
+possesses a darker feeling, at least in the early moments.
 The best melody of the song comes about a minute and a half in.
-It's very

-memorable and almost seems like something that one would expect on an early Dissection record, or maybe even Cardinal Sin.
+It's very memorable and almost seems like something that one would expect on an early Dissection record, or maybe even Cardinal

-The vocals aren't a problem on this song, since they never re-recorded it for an album, so there's nothing to compare it to.
+Sin.
+The vocals aren't a problem on this song, since they never re-recorded it for an album, so there's nothing to compare

 (19 May 2010)